mmysior/llm-batch/README.md

 - `--output-dir`: Directory to save the output (default: current directory)
 - `--verbose`: Enable verbose logging

-This command processes the batch requests and saves the responses to a JSONL file.
+This command processes the batch requests through Ollama and saves the responses to a JSONL file.

+**Important**: This command requires:
+1. [Ollama](https://ollama.com/) to be installed on your system
+2. The model specified in your config to be downloaded in Ollama `ollama pull <model_name>`

 ### Running Anthropic Batches Directly